Former Washington, D.C., Archbishop Removed From Ministry Over Abuse Allegation

 And while he said he had "absolutely no recollection of this reported abuse," he apologized for "the pain the person who brought the charges has gone through, as well as for the scandal such charges cause our people."

-According to the Post, McCarrick is unlikely to face charges because New York state law prevents victims of child sexual abuse from pursuing charges after they turn 23.
+According to the The Washington Post, McCarrick is unlikely to face charges because New York state law prevents victims of child sexual abuse from pursuing charges after they turn 23.